 | ₹2 Crores | ₹14,00,000 | ₹4,00,000 | ₹18,00,000 |

-Standard sale-deed (resale) rate.
-First-sale residential units bought direct from a builder use the slab-tiered 4% / 5% / 7% stamp duty in the rates table above.
+Standard sale-deed (resale) rate; the 7% column is TNREGINET’s aggregated display, not the statutory decomposition.
+First-sale residential units bought direct from a builder retain the slab-tiered 4% / 5% / 7% rates in the table above.
 Source: TNREGINET Duty and Fees schedule (https://tnreginet.gov.in).

-How much you save when first-sale slab rates apply versus the standard 7% stamp duty on a resale.
+How much you save when first-sale slab rates apply versus the standard-conveyance 7% line TNREGINET displays under “Stamp Duty” (5% stamp duty + 2% transfer duty).
 Registration fee (2%) is identical across the two and excluded from this comparison.
-Savings reach zero on properties above ₹3 Crores — the top slab matches the standard rate.
+Savings reach zero above ₹3 Crores, where the first-sale line is also 7%.

 |---|---|---|---|